-In 1981 another boutique was opened in London, its main customers started to be officers, athletes and scholars.
+In 1881, another boutique was opened in London; its main customers were officers, athletes and scholars.
 For instance, Nobel laureate Fridtjof Nansen used the brand’s equipment for an expedition to the North Pole.
-In the 1900s Burberry’s coats started to be appearing on Paris streets.
+In the 1900s, Burberry’s coats started to appear on Parisian streets.

 During the First World War the brand created almost half a million raincoats for the British army, which benefited greatly the further popularity among the civilian population as well.
 In 1955 Elizabeth II granted the brand the warrant for the supply of waterproof clothing.
 The Queen can be called the brand's genuine muse since it is she who reflects its DNA like no other: her unmistakable authentic English style, as well as a proactive way of life.

-There are other fancy ladies, whose names are regarded as being related to the brand.
-So, Audrey Hepburn, or rather her character Holly from "Breakfast at Tiffany's" and Genevieve performed by Catherine Deneuve from "Umbrellas of Cherbourg" will forever bring their celebrated trench coat into the fashion history.
-The most up-to-date muses of Burberry (in 1999 the logotype lost the last letter), which creative director became Riccardo Tisсi in 2018, are Natalya Vodianova and Irina Shayk – they are the regular models to be seen in advertising campaigns and on the runway.
-Burberry history might remember such celebrated names as: Emma Watson, Rosie Huntington-Whiteley, Cara Delevingne, Naomi Campbell, Kate Moss.
+There are other women of class, whose names are often brought up when discussing the brand.
+Audrey Hepburn, or rather her character Holly from ‘Breakfast at Tiffany's’ and Genevieve performed by Catherine Deneuve from ‘Umbrellas of Cherbourg’ have permanently sewn the brand’s signature trench coat into the fabric of fashion history.
+The newest muses of Burberry (in 1999, the logotype lost its last letter), coming at the time of Riccardo Tisсi as creative director (since 2018), are Natalya Vodianova and Irina Shayk – they are now the brand’s regular models, participating in advertising campaigns and on the runway.
+Burberry’s history might also remember celebrated names such as Emma Watson, Rosie Huntington-Whiteley, Cara Delevingne, Naomi Campbell and Kate Moss.

 Along with the above-mentioned trench coat, their celebrated check pattern went down in fashion history.
 The first time this celebrated check pattern appeared in 1920 on a coat lining, and then, as we know, it decors the entire brand range from cosmetic bags, key chains to shirts and down parkas.